Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

 \begin{proof} Let $w_n\in [Z]$ tend to $\xi\in\pU$.
 Then there exists $z_n\in Z$ with $z_n\in [w_n]$, and for $\pU$ is compact, let $\eta\in \bar Z$ be any accumulation point of $z_n$.
 As $[\cdot]$ is closed, we have $[\xi]=[\eta]$.
 Thus, we proved $\xi\in [\overline Z]$ and the proof is complete. \end{proof}

+Recall that a point $\xi$ is an \textit{accumulation point} of a sequence $\{x_n\in \U:n\ge 1\}$, if there exists a subsequence denoted by $y_n$ so that $y_n$ converges to $\xi$.
 We say that $x_n$ \textit{tends} (resp. \textit{accumulates}) to $[\xi]$ if the limit point (resp. any accumulate point) is contained in $[\xi]$.
-This is equivalent to say that $[x_n]$ tends or accumulates to $[\xi]$ in the quotient space $[\pG]$.
+This implies that $[x_n]$ tends or accumulates to $[\xi]$ in the quotient space $[\pU]$.
 So, an infinite ray $\gamma$ \textit{terminates} at a point in $[\xi] \in \pU$ if any sequence of points on $\gamma$ accumulates in $[\xi]$.

 Let $X$ be a subset in $\U$.
 The \textit{limit set} of $X$, denoted by $\Lambda X$, is the topological closure of $X$ in $\pU$.